NCSU-Libraries/circa/user_guide/quickstart_demo.md

 1. [Vagrant](https://www.vagrantup.com/downloads.html)
 1. [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 1. Circa requires an [ArchivesSpace](https://archivesspace.org/) installation with the following additional requirements:

    a.
-The [archivesspace-component-uri-display-plugin](https://github.com/NCSU-Libraries/archivesspace-component-uri-display-plugin) must be installed and enabled on your ArchivesSpace installation.
+Version 2.5.2 or higher or, for earlier versions, the archivesspace-component-uri-display-plugin](https://github.com/NCSU-Libraries/archivesspace-component-uri-display-plugin) installed and enabled on your ArchivesSpace installation.

    b.
 ArchivesSpace username and password.
 The Circa demo will retrieve resource URIs from ArchiveSpace which requires a username and password.
 This should be a new account that is just used for Circa.
 It requires read access to all ArchivesSpace resources.

 ## Quick Start
 ### Installation

 Verify the prerequisites listed above.

 Check out the code and change directories: